How to buy homeowners insurance

 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

 Buying homeowners insurance may be simpler than you think.
 Depending on the home insurance company you choose, you may be able to buy homeowners insurance entirely online.
 These five steps may be a good starting place if you’re wondering how to buy home insurance and how much coverage you need:

 1. Determine what you need to insure

-Take inventory of what you own and a rough estimate of what it is worth.
-This may help determine how much coverage you will need.
+Taking inventory of what you own and a rough estimate of what it is worth may help you determine how much personal property coverage you will need.
 You might want to consider factors like:

 2. Research home insurance companies

 Researching home insurance companies may offer you several advantages.
 Your research could give you a clear comparison of the coverage options available and the feature variations from one company to the next.
 One company may provide more coverage options that you prefer over another.
-Researching providers beforehand may also give you a better feel for the digital experience a company offers, such as navigating policy questions online or using a dedicated mobile app.
+Researching providers beforehand may also give you a better feel for the digital experience a company offers.

 When conducting research to find the best home insurance companies for your short list, it may be helpful to look for companies with features that are important to you.
 These may include: